-- Lift the disk pack by the top canister handle.
-Remove the bottom cover of the canister by unscrewing the knob in the center of the bottom cover.
-Set the bottom cover aside.
-(See Figures 21 and 22.) - 3.
-Carefully position the disk pack onto the spindle. - Turn the top canister handle clockwise until you feel a positive stop.

-Note: Should the canister release early from the disk pack, continue turning the canister handle until you do feel the stop.
+- 2. Lift the disk pack by the top canister handle.
+Remove the bottom cover of the canister by squeezing together the parallel plastic flanges in the center of the bottom cover.
+Set the bottom cover aside. - 3.
+Carefully position the disk pack onto the spindle. - 4.
+Turn the top canister handle clockwise until you feel a positive stop. - Note: Should the canister release early from the disk pack, continue turning the canister handle until you do feel the stop. - 5.
+Carefully lift the top canister cover clear of the disk pack and rejoin it with the bottom canister cover. - 6.
+Close the top door on the disk drive. - 7.
+Enter the disk pack identifier in the disk pack usage log.